+FREE

+Essential Guide

+to the National Park

 The New Forest

-Essential Guide

-to the National Park 2023

 Forest map

 Places to explore

 Walking & cycling

+nage: Nick Whi

 The New Forest Essential Guide is brought to you by:

 The New Forest is a spectacular landscape made up of a unique mix of woodlands and open habitats that are internationally important for nature and conservation.

-There are a thousand ancient trees, extensive wetlands and bogs, and open heathlands that are home to many rare species of plants and wildlife long since lost from the other parts of the UK.
+There are a thousand ancient trees, extensive wetlands and bogs, and open heathlands that are home to many rare species of plants and wildlife long since lost from other parts of the UK.
 Ensuring the New Forest is a safe place to visit and protecting the very special nature we have here, requires all of us to respect and look after it.
 Forestry England manages 47% of the New Forest National Park, in the core of the Forest area.
 It works closely with other organisations locally including Hampshire County Council, the Hampshire and Isle of Wight Wildlife Trust, the National Trust, New Forest District Council and the New Forest Verderers.

-As guardians of the National Park the New Forest National Park Authority ensures this outstanding landscape has the highest level of protection to preserve it for the nation to enjoy for generations to come.
+The New Forest National Park Authority ensures this outstanding landscape has the highest level of protection to preserve it for the nation to enjoy for generations to come.
 You can help nature and reduce your carbon footprint on your visit by walking, cycling, and using the New Forest Tour as much as possible, and buying, eating, and staying local.

-We ask all visitors to follow the New Forest code to help protect this unique landscape

-Find out more

-forestryengland.uk/newforest

-output

-forestryengland.uk/newforest

-newforestnpa.gov.uk

-У f o newforestnpa

-The New Forest is a unique place with rare wildlife and free-roaming livestock.
-Thank you for helping us care for this special place by following the simple New Forest code
+We ask all visitors to follow the New Forest code to help protect this unique landscape Find out more forestryengland.uk/newforest X @ engnewforest newforestnpa.gov.uk $\mathbb{X}$ f oxtimes newforestnpa Follow the New Forest code The New Forest is a unique place with rare wildlife and free-roaming livestock.
+Thank you for helping us care for this special place by following the simple New Forest code:

-Keep your distance from the animals don't feed or
+Keep your distance from the animals - don't feed or touch them\ permitted cycle tracks